 Conflicts of Interest Disclosure

-My main source of income is my day job where I work in a TV Newsroom in Toronto behind the scenes.
+My main source of income is my day job where I work at a TV Newsroom in Toronto behind the scenes.
 On occasion, brands I’ve worked with do appear on the site but only in a normal business capacity.
 I do not get paid to mention them on the site.

 I am not a financial advisor, any advice given here is from personal experiences.
 Readers should do their own due diligence when making any decisions about their money.
 I have no formal background in finance.
 Everything I know is completely self-taught.

 From time to time, I do take on sponsored posts directly on my blog.
 These types of sponsored posts are clearly disclosed and usually come from companies working in the financial services or travel industries.
 I have also worked with government organizations to provide sponsored content.

 I am a regular contributor to Skyscanner (paid), Tangerine (paid), and MoneySense (unpaid).
 I do have professional journalism training, but I’m not a journalist by trade.
 I am only paid by the client that I’m writing for.
 No additional payment is received by any brand or person I mention in my articles.

 On a less frequent basis, I have contributed freelance written or video content to PC Financial (paid), KnowRoaming (paid), CAA (paid), TuGo (paid), Student Life Network (unpaid).